 Biosketch — Provide a current NIH bio-sketch for the PI, Co-PI and any Co-Is (including postdoctoral fellows and graduate or medical students), and a CV or Resume for the Community Agency Representative.

-Take Note of UC San Diego’s IRB Policy — UC San Diego Institutional Review Board (IRB) approval must be secured by April 1, 2019 in order to receive funds on that date.
-As all funds must be spent by March 31 of the following year and cannot be extended, applicants should submit an IRB application at the same time their pilot proposal is submitted to ACTRI.
+Take Note of UC San Diego's IRB Policy — UC San Diego Institutional Review Board (IRB) approval must be secured by May 1, 2021 in order to receive funds on that date.
+As all funds must be spent by April 30, 2022 and cannot be extended, applicants should submit an IRB application at the same time their pilot proposal is submitted to ACTRI.

-Take Note of UC San Diego’s Conflict of Interest Policy — Before UC San Diego can issue a sub-award or subcontract to your community agency partner, compliance with PHS Financial Conflict of Interest (FCOI) requirements must be demonstrated.
-If your community agency receives funds, it will be required to either certify that it has its own PHS FCOI compliant policy or that it follows the UC San Diego HS FCOI policy by meeting all of our requirements.
+Take Note of UC San Diego's Conflict of Interest Policy — Before UC San Diego can issue a sub-award or subcontract to your community agency partner, compliance with PHS Financial Conflict of Interest (FCOI) requirements must be demonstrated.
+Community agencies receiving funds are required to either certify that it has its own PHS FCOI compliant policy or that it follows the UC San Diego HS FCOI policy by meeting all of our requirements.
 This can be demonstrated by submitting the FCOI Sub-recipient Commitment Form to the Business Contracts Office and COI Office.
 Feel free to contact the

 UC San Diego Conflict of Interest Office for detailed information.